 Expected planning

 The full transition must be completed no later than 30 September.
-For all vessels arriving after 1 October, a new TSD message must have been submitted.

 Mandatory data for the TSD message

-The following data must be reported:
+The next data must be reported:

-| Mandatory to include in the TSD message | ENS via Portbase? | No ENS via Portbase? |
+| Mandatory to include with the TSD message | ENS via Portbase? | No ENS via Portbase? |

 |---|---|---|

-| Type consignment (704/705), (must be the same as reported in the ENS) |
+| type consignment (704/705) (must be the same as reported in the ENS) |

 No action required.
 Portbase includes the reported document type in the TSD. |

 Action required.
 You must send this data to Portbase so that we can process it in the TSD.
-An adjustment in the IFTMCS message specifications or a switch to API* is necessary. |
+A change in the IFTMCS message specifications or migration to API* is required. |

-| HS code (with six digits instead of the current four digits) |
+| HS code (six digits instead of the current four digits) |

 No action required.
-Do include the six-digit code.
-Include the six-digit HS code with the ENS.
+Do send the six-digit code.
+Send the six-digit HS code with the ENS.
 We will copy this into the TSD. |

 Action required.
 You must send this six-digit code to Portbase so that we can process it in the TSD.
-An adjustment in the IFTMCS message specifications or a switch to API* is necessary. |
+A change in the IFTMCS message specifications or migration to API* is required. |

 | RTO number (ferry & containers) |

 No action required.
-The RTO number of ferry and container terminals is known to Portbase.
-We will process this in the TSD. |
+Portbase already knows the RTO number for ferry and container terminals.
+We process this in the TSD. |

 No action required.
-The RTO number of ferry and container terminals is known to Portbase.
-We will process this in the TSD. |
+Portbase already knows the RTO number for ferry and container terminals.
+We process this in the TSD. |

 | Warehouse authorisation number (bulk) |

 Action required.
 This number is not known to Portbase.
-We also do not receive it from Customs. |
+We do not receive it from Customs either. |

 Action required.
 This number is not known to Portbase.
-We also do not receive it from Customs. |
+We do not receive it from Customs either. |

-| Notify party may be stated, including phone or email |
+| Notify party may be reported, including telephone or email |

 Is the consignee known?
 Then you are not required to report the notify party.